-A dog that is not wearing his/her license is held for only 3 days so make sure your dog has his/her license on!
-The 2015 Montgomery County Dog License fee is $20.00 for altered dogs and $24 for unaltered dogs.
-For more dog licensing information, visit the Montgomery County Auditor.
+A dog that is not wearing his/her license is required to be held for a minimum of three (3) days so make sure your dog has his/her license on!
+The Montgomery County Dog License fee is $20.00 for altered dogs and $24 for unaltered dogs.

 In March of 2005, we moved into our new state-of-the-art, 24,000 square foot facility.

 Shelter: (937) 898-4457

 6790 Webster St. Dayton, OH 45414 View Map

 10 am - 4 pm, Saturday

 11 am - 1 pm, Sundays & Holidays

 To better serve the citizens of Montgomery County, we will now be open on Sundays and holidays* for lost and found searches ONLY.
 During these special hours, we can only accept cash (with exact change), checks, MasterCard or Visa, and proper ID is required.

 *Excluding Thanksgiving Day, Christmas Day, and New Year’s Day